mantoniotoscanotolibia-lab/data-science-portfolio/README.md

 ### FICO Score Credit Rating Model
 Model that converts borrower FICO scores into credit ratings using score bucketing techniques.

+### Monte Carlo Stock Price Simulation
+Simulates multiple possible future stock price paths using geometric Brownian motion to model market uncertainty.

+### Black-Scholes Option Pricing
+Implements the Black-Scholes model to estimate the theoretical price of a European call option based on volatility, interest rates, and time to maturity.

+### Portfolio Optimization (Markowitz)
+Explores the relationship between portfolio risk and expected return using the Markowitz portfolio theory framework.

 ## Tools Used

 - Python